shivjag/USFLibraryManagement/README.md

 # USFLibraryManagement
-A simple library management system I built for my App Dev class competition.
+A simple library management system we have built for App Dev class competition-2: Inheritence.
 ### What This Does
 This is a C# program that manages books and people in a library.
 You can add books, add students and staff, and let people borrow books.
 The available copies update automatically when someone borrows something.
 ### The Classes